-21. During the inter-active dialogue, statements were made by 46 delegations.
+- 21. During the interactive dialogue, statements were made by 46 delegations.
 A number of delegations thanked the Government for the comprehensive national report and its presentation and for the responses provided to advance questions.
-Statements were made welcoming Uruguay's commitment to the Universal Periodic Review process and the consultations with stakeholders that took place in the preparation of the national report.
-Delegations also praised Uruguay for their engagement with the Human Rights Council, the ratification of the core international human rights instruments, as well as the constructive engagement with the United Nations system, including collaboration with OHCHR, attesting to the importance and level of commitment to the promotion and protection of human rights.
-A number of delegations welcomed Uruguay's positive steps since restoration of democracy in 1985, the adoption of legislation for the creation of a national human rights institution and efforts towards the elimination of poverty.

-22. Algeria recommended that Uruguay: a) study measures that it judges appropriate to implementing the recommendation of CEDAW to eliminate discrimination between men and women in the area of employment and to enshrine the principle of an equal salary for equal work of equal value; b) examine the measures needed to expedite trials and judgments, notably in the criminal area and thus examine the possible modification of the criminal system in order to make it possible for victims to participate in trials; c) study the possibility of designing and implementing a national plan to combat discrimination of persons of African descendent and indigenous peoples; d) begin as soon as possible to implement procedures to accredit the national human rights institution by the International Coordinating Committee of National Institutions.
+Statements were made welcoming Uruguay's commitment to the universal periodic review process and the consultations with stakeholders that took place in the preparation of the national report.
+Delegations also praised Uruguay for its engagement with the Human Rights Council, its ratification of the core international human rights instruments and its constructive engagement with the United Nations system, including OHCHR, attesting to its level of commitment to the promotion and protection of human rights.
+A number of delegations welcomed Uruguay's positive steps since restoration of democracy in 1985, the adoption of legislation for the creation of a national human rights institution and efforts towards the elimination of poverty. - 22.
+Algeria recommended that Uruguay (a) study measures that it judges appropriate to implement the recommendation of the Committee on the Elimination of Discrimination against Women to eliminate discrimination between men and women in the area of employment and to enshrine the principle of an equal salary for equal work of equal value; (b) examine the measures needed to expedite trials and judgments, notably in the criminal area, and examine the possible modification of the criminal system in order to make it possible for victims to participate in trials; (c) study the possibility of designing and implementing a national plan to combat discrimination against persons of African descendent and indigenous peoples; (d) begin as soon as possible to implement procedures to have the national human rights institution accredited by the International Coordinating Committee of National Institutions for the Promotion and Protection of Human Rights.